 You can reduce exterior light by closing drapes, blinds or shades and diminish interior illumination by using fewer or lower intensity bulbs.
 Computer users often find that turning off overhead fluorescent lights and replacing them with floor lamps is easier on their eyes.

-Dr. Michael Feinstein, OD Eye Clinic and Computer Vision Syndrome, Eye Care in Newark, New Jersey
+Dr. Feinstein and Morillo Eye Associates Eye Clinic and Computer Vision Syndrome, Eye Care in Newark, New Jersey

 Many eye diseases can be quickly and easily diagnosed during a comprehensive eye exam.
 If you were diagnosed with an eye disease, such as Cataracts, Glaucoma, Macular degeneration, Diabetic retinopathy, or Dry eye, you may be overwhelmed by the diagnosis and confused about what happens next.
 Will you need medications or surgery – now or in the future?
 Our Newark eye doctor has prepared the following answers to your questions about eye disease.

 3. Minimize glare

 Eyestrain can be aggravated by glare from light reflecting off surfaces including your computer screen.
 Position your computer so that windows are neither directly in front of nor behind the monitor, but rather to the side of it.
 Consider installing an anti-glare screen on your display.
 If you wear glasses, get anti-reflective (AR) coating on your lenses to reduce glare by limiting the amount of light that reflects off the front and back surfaces of your lenses (more on that below.)